 - 1. Remove the array from hybridization chamber, taking care not to disturb the cover slip. - 2.
-Place the array into a slide rack and immerse in a dish containing Wash Buffer 1 for 10 30 sec.
-Plunge gently until the cover slip separates from the array. - 3.
-Once the cover slips have been removed, place the arrays into a slide rack and immerse in a dish containing Wash Buffer 2.
-Wash with shaking for 5 minutes.
+Place the array into a slide rack and immerse in a dish containing Wash Buffer I. Plunge gently until the cover slip separates from the array. - Once the cover slips have been removed, place the arrays into a slide rack and immerse in a dish containing Wash Buffer I (PBST).
+Wash with shaking for 10 minutes.
+Repeat. - 4.
+Wash in Wash Buffer II (PBS) for 10 minutes with agitation. - Dry the array in an oil-free air or nitrogen stream or by centrifugation (200 x g for 5 min) to avoid any water stains on the slide surface. - 6.
+Protect the array from light, dust, and handling until ready for scanning.